MangoWAY/SMIBID_BrainRegistration/README.md

 - vanilla_vae.py is the VAE model

 ## Cite
-Now the paper is under review (BMVC2021)
+Now the paper is under review (Journal of Biomedical and Health Informatics)

 ## Acknowledgement
 - https://github.com/AntixK/PyTorch-VAE